7th July 1943- 27th April 2026

 Left: Peter, Leo, Nick Keeping, Sally Wellman Right: Nick, Leo, Sally, Guy Wellman

 Leo was in some of our annual ELT pantomimes and performed in some English As A Funny Language shows.
-In others he did lights and sounds and would prepare the effects himself and often deliberately surprised us.
-We had a recording studio at Anglo-Continental, and Leo and I were the main users and amateur recording engineers.
+In others he did lights and sounds and would prepare the sound effects himself and often deliberately surprised us.
+We had a recording studio at Anglo-Continental, and Leo and I were the main users and amateur recording engineers with the two Revox A-77s.
+We both recorded the in-house versions of our books there.
+Leo’s became Functions of English.

-We used to do a version of Cinderella outside the pantomime season twice a year, and Leo and I did a double act as the Ugly Sisters.
+We used to do a largely improvised version of Cinderella outside the pantomime season twice a year, and Leo and I did the double act as the Ugly Sisters.

-Leo did a great and hilarious Monty Python woman in other sketches too, and we did a couple of sketches with us as ELT landladies.
+Leo did a hilarious Monty Python woman in other sketches too, and we did a couple of sketches with us as ELT landladies.

 This was ‘Landladies at Casualty.’
-Nick had got his finger stuck in an HP sauce bottle and Leo and I were escorting him to casualty.
+Nick had got his finger stuck in an HP sauce bottle (trying to get the last bit out for the student dinner) and Leo and I were escorting him to casualty.

 He was in our 1985 week run of English As A Funny Language at the Regent Theatre in Christchurch.